JakobOvrum/jakobovrum.github.io/d/_posts/2016-01-20-memory-safety.md

 <sup>[*](# "including implicit arguments such as the state of global variables!")</sup>
 when calling this function from `@safe` code will cause a memory error.

-However, unlike `@safe`, `@trusted` functions have unrestricted access to all language features, including calling `@system` functions.
+`@trusted` functions have unrestricted access to all language features, including calling `@system` functions.
 Yet, **`@trusted` functions are freely callable from `@safe` functions**.
 The implication is that `@trusted` better be applied correctly, or the whole system of checked memory safety collapses and cannot provide any guarantees.
 Worse, until a memory error is encountered, hapless programmers are falsely led to believe `@safe` code is memory safe.

 #### Guidelines for `@trusted`
 Using `@trusted` correctly is important.
 To that end, a number of guidelines should be followed.

- 0. Don't annotate functions `@trusted` that can result in memory errors for a given set of inputs.
-This defeats the whole purpose of `@safe`.
+ 1. Don't annotate functions `@trusted` that can result in memory errors for a given set of inputs, as this defeats the whole purpose of `@safe`.
- 1. Don't annotate functions `@trusted` which haven't been thoroughly vetted for the possibility of memory errors.
+ 2. Don't annotate functions `@trusted` which haven't been thoroughly vetted for the possibility of memory errors.
- 2. Don't annotate functions with `@trusted` using the `@trusted:` or `@trusted { … }` syntax even if all affected functions have been vetted for memory safety, as future programmers editing the code can easily miss the attribute.
+ 3. Don't annotate functions with `@trusted` using the `@trusted:` or `@trusted { … }` syntax even if all affected functions have been vetted for memory safety, as future programmers editing the code can easily miss the attribute.
+Having many `@trusted` functions is a sign that the attribute is being abused.
- 3. If a function contains both checkable (`@safe`) and uncheckable code, factor the uncheckable code into a separate function.
-Be careful to follow guideline 1 when doing this - the separate function must have a memory safe interface like all `@trusted` functions.
+ 4. If a function contains both checkable (`@safe`) and uncheckable code, factor the uncheckable code into a separate function.
+Smaller functions are easier to review for memory safety.
+Be careful to follow guideline 2 when doing this - the separate function must have a memory safe interface like all `@trusted` functions.
- 4. When separating safe from unsafe, check the standard library for components that already fit the bill, e.g. [minimallyInitializedArray](https://dlang.org/phobos/std_array.html#minimallyInitializedArray).
+ 5. When separating safe from unsafe, check the standard library for components that already fit the bill, e.g. [minimallyInitializedArray](https://dlang.org/phobos/std_array.html#minimallyInitializedArray).
- 5. Exceptions can be thrown (with [enforce](http://dlang.org/phobos/std_exception.html#enforce)) to further narrow down valid input in order to achieve a memory safe interface for `@trusted` functions.
+ 6. Exceptions can be thrown (with [enforce](http://dlang.org/phobos/std_exception.html#enforce)) to further narrow down valid input in order to achieve a memory safe interface for `@trusted` functions.
- 6. In general, do *not* apply `@trusted` to templated functions.
+ 7. In general, do *not* apply `@trusted` to templated functions.
 See the next section for how to handle those.
- 7. Whenever a `@trusted` function is changed, vet it for memory safety in its updated form.
+ 8. Whenever a `@trusted` function is changed, vet it for memory safety in its updated form.

 Note that both `@safe` and `@trusted` functions don't have to be memory safe when called from `@system` functions.
-Thus, pointer or reference parameters can be assumed to point to valid, initialized memory.
+Thus, pointer or reference parameters can be assumed to refer to valid, initialized memory.

 #### Templates and Attribute Inference
 Templated functions can be conditionally memory safe depending on the template